 The purity of street powders is usually less than 15%, with most deals having only 10% amphetamine.
 The rest of the product is comprised of other powders like glucose, vitamin C, laxative, dried baby milk baby, caffeine, or other drugs such as paracetamol or aspirin.

 Powders are snorted up the nose, mixed in a drink or, by some heavy users, prepared for injection.

 ‘Base’ is a stronger form of amphetamine but its use has been declining for some time.
 Base is usually swallowed (often wrapped in cigarette paper first due to its bad taste).
 It can be snorted if dried out properly.

 Another, strong form of amphetamine is known as methamphetamine.
-More information on methamphetamine can be found on the methamphetamine DrugSearch page.
+For more information see methamphetamine.

 According to the results of DrugScope’s 2014 street drug survey, amphetamine powder tends to sell at about £13 a gram.